 2. Place washed and cleaned pork leg or hock in a zip lock or plastic bag then pour marinate.
 Refrigerate for a day or two.
 Once in a while, flip plastic bag so both sides of meat gets penetrated evenly with the marinade.

 4. After marinating meat for at least a day, prepare your instant pot.
-Select the SAUTE program, set temperature level to low and time to 30 minutes.
+Select the SAUTE program, set temperature level to low and time to 30 minutes (maximum time you can set it).

 5. Remove meat from marinate.
 You can discard the marinate or strain the solids and discard the liquid.
 Set aside solids (chopped garlic onion, ginger and garlic).